FlamingH0rse/h0rsescript/README.md

 # h0rsescript `.h0`

 **h0rsescript** is a dynamically-typed and interpreted, and trauma-inducing programming language designed to make simple tasks extremely complicated.
 It's a joke language, making fun of the absurdity of the purely-functional programming in languages like Haskell (hence, the old name `HS` - file extension for Haskell files).
 It also incorporates boilerplate *features* that Java has.
-It's written in Kotlin (obviously) and open-source.
+It's written in Kotlin and is open-source.

 ---